-Concrete information about a Jewish community in Athens is available from the beginning of the first century, and the celebrated Judeo-Hellenistic literature dates back to this era.
-Jewish Athenians were active in Palestine under Alexander the Great and the Midrash contains references to Jerusalem Jews having a greater wit than Athenian Jews!
+Celebrated Judeo-Hellenistic literature dates back to the community’s first century origins.
+Jewish Athenians were active in Palestine under Alexander the Great, and the Midrash contains references to Jerusalem Jews having a greater wit than Athenian Jews!
 After the Turkish conquest of Athens (1456), Muhammad II the Conqueror allowed a number of exiles and their descendants to take refuge here following their expulsion from Spain in 1492.
 With the establishment of Athens as the capital of independent Greece in 1834, Jews with business interests, including the Rothchilds, began establishing themselves.
 Many of the Salonika Jews moved to Athens after the great Salonica fire of 1917.

 Athens is also one of our many port destinations.
-If you plan to come to your guided tour(s) by cruise ship, we would be more than happy to arrange for your transfer and arrival!
+If you plan to visit Athens by cruise ship, we would be more than happy to arrange for

 Half-Day Tour to Chalkis